stackedboxes/romualdo/doc/spec.md

 The result of running a Storyworld is a **Story**.

+### Host Language

+The Romualdo tools are designed so that a Storyworld can be run as part of a program written in another programming language (as long as we have a Romualdo Virtual Machine available for that language).

+The language that "hosts" a Romualdo Storyworld is called the **Host Language**.

 ### Packages

 A Storyworld is composed of one or more Romualdo source files (usually more than